mike-neumann/vital/COMPARISONS.md

 <td>

-Global scoreboards (Should be used when you want to display the same scoreboard on all players, so no player-specific data)
+Global scoreboards (Should be used when you want to display the same scoreboard on all players, so no player-specific data).

 ```java
 public void setGlobalScoreboard(Player player) {